-In environments that the TOE is used, communication with inspection terminals that the BAC procedure is used for is assumed.
-The BAC procedure is assumed to thwart attackers possessing an Enhanced-Basic attack potential, and AVA_VAN.3 is adopted as the security assurance requirement for the vulnerability assessment of the TOE to assure that it can counter such level of the attack.
+Assuming attackers possessing a high attack potential who are capable of such attacks, AVA_VAN.5 is required as the security assurance requirement for the vulnerability assessment.
 In addition, ALC_DVS.2 is adopted as the development security assurance requirement to provide stricter protection of development information used for an attack means.

 When using the IC chip as the TOE, state of the art technologies are required for SFRs and design methods to realize such SFRs.
 However, there are no significant variations in the security functionality of product, and points to be checked for the vulnerability assessment are also well-defined.
-Consequently, EAL4, which is the top level for commercial product but does not require stringency as high as that for EAL5 whose target application is military use, is adopted as the development and manufacturing assurance requirements except development security.
+Consequently, EAL4, which is the top level for commercial product but does not require stringency as high as that for EAL5 whose target application is military use, is adopted as the development and manufacturing assurance requirements except development security and vulnerability assessment.